ByteOtter/journey/content/posts/perl/index.md

 # ...
 ```

-Nice and stright forward isn't it?
+Nice and straight forward isn't it?
 Yes it is!
 And its mostly used for built-in subroutines but can be used for custom ones as well.

 Though what I did *not* know is this: